cp3 A Tour of ML Classifiers_stratify_bincount_likelihood_logistic regression_odds ratio_weight decay_L2

 The main advantage of such a memory-based approach is that the classifier immediately adapts as we collect new training data.
 However, the downside is that the computational complexity for classifying new samples grows linearly with the

-number of samples in the training dataset in the worst-case scenario—unless the dataset has very few dimensions (features) and the algorithm has been implemented using efficient data structures such as KD-trees.
+—unless the dataset has very few dimensions (features) and the algorithm has been implemented using efficient data structures such as KD-trees.
 An Algorithm for Finding Best Matches in Logarithmic Expected Time, J. H. Friedman, J. L. Bentley, and R.A.
 Finkel, ACM transactions on mathematical software (TOMS), 3(3): 209–226, 1977.
 Furthermore, we can't discard training samples since no training step is involved.

-Thus, storage space can become a challenge if we are working with large datasets.
+Thus, storage space can become a challenge if we are working with large datasets

 By executing the following code, we will now implement a KNN model in scikitlearn using a Euclidean distance metric: